 The filing fee is a nonrefundable \$250 for organizations of specialized ministers that seeks to have certification standards and procedures approved by the USCCB Subcommittee on Certification for Ecclesial Ministry and Service (USCCB Subcommittee) to open a file.
-After completing the online application form, submitting a letter of approval and printing out the invoice, the executive director or chair of the board of directors of the organization sends the filing fee to the USCCB Certification for Ecclesial Ministry and Service Office (USCCB Office).
+After completing the online application form, submitting a letter of approval and printing out the invoice, the executive director or chair of the board of directors of the organization sends the filing fee to the USCCB Certification for Ecclesial Ministry and Service (USCCB Certification for Ecclesial Ministry and Service Office (USCCB Office).